iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

   <admon icon="fire">

-  **New!** DVC Experiments can be used directly [from the Visual Studio Code IDE] or online with [Iterative Studio], the web UI that integrates all of our data science tools.
+  **New!** DVC Experiments can be used directly [from the VS Code IDE] or online with [Iterative Studio], the web UI that integrates all of our data science tools.

   </admon>

-[from the visual studio code ide]: /doc/vs-code-extension
+[from the vs code ide]: /doc/vs-code-extension
 [iterative studio]: /doc/studio

 - Generate [checkpoints] at runtime to keep track of the internal progress of